Purdue-CS193/homework-0-AJQuta/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kalutes/CS193_Fall18_Lab1/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

 ### My Favorite Food

-This is a simple list of my favorite food that I've tried with links to articles/pictures of each. _(I do not own any of these sites or pictures)_
+I know this isn't really part of the assignment, but here is a simple list of my favorite food that I've tried with links to articles/pictures of each.
+_(I do not own any of these sites or pictures)_

 1. [Chicken Tikka Masala](https://cafedelites.com/chicken-tikka-masala/)
 2. [Teriyaki Steak and Rice](https://www.marionskitchen.com/teriyaki-steak-rice-bowl/)